purescript-halogen/purescript-halogen/docs/Halogen/HTML/Events/Handler.md

 stopPropagation :: EventHandler Unit
 ```

-Call the `stopPropagation` method on the current event
+Call the `stopPropagation` method on the current event.

 #### `stopImmediatePropagation`